Asaph Hall Jr.

-Early life and education
+Early life

 Hall was born in Cambridge, Massachusetts in 1859.
 He was the son of the astronomer Asaph Hall and the mathematician Angeline Stickney Hall.
+His father was best known for having discovered the two moons of Mars, Deimos and Phobos.
 He grew up in Washington, D.C., where his father worked at the United States Naval Observatory.
 He attended the Columbian College in the District of Columbia (now George Washington University) and then Harvard University, where he received his undergraduate degree in 1882.

 After graduation Hall became an assistant astronomer at the Naval Observatory from 1882-1885.
 In 1885 he went to Yale University as a graduate student and an assistant at Yale Observatory.
 Hall received his Ph.D. in 1889 from Yale University when he submitted his thesis explaining the mass of Saturn and the orbit of Titan.
 Because of a large difference between his father's measurement of the mass of Saturn at the Naval Observatory and that of Friedrich Bessel in Germany, Hall used the Yale heliometer to determine the mass of Saturn using the orbit of Titan when writing this thesis paper.
 His results confirmed Bessel's measurement.
 After receiving his PhD, Hall returned to the Naval Observatory until 1892, when he then took over the responsibilities as Director of the Detroit Observatory and professor of astronomy at the University of Michigan.
 One of his more notable students who he worked closely with at the Detroit Observatory through the University of Michigan was Harriet Williams Bigelow.